HyperHDG/HyperHDG/Setup.md

 and follow its instructions to setup HyperHDG within a Docker container.
 Here, `compiler_name` is the name of some C++ compiler that support C++20 .The compiler need not be installed on your system; it will be installed within the Docker container.
+We recommend the compiler to be `g++`, since it is the most convenient to handle OpenMP with.
 However, you need `root` privileges to run the command.

 Afterwards, you can use the `run` command illustrated in the README of the HyperHDG [docker page]( https://github.com/HyperHDG/docker) with the `<tag>` set to `hyperhdg_docker`.
 For the usage of the